Social Policy & Programs Consulting

 But others did hear them.
 The disaster investigation prompted state and federal fire and other workplace safety regulations, the Occupational Safety and Health Act, and fair wage and hour standards.
 The legislation that came from this event inspired Franklin Roosevelt’s New Deal.
 American labor unions won collective bargaining rights and fought for workplace health, safety, and labor standards for all workers.

 That lasted until January 20, 1981, when Ronald Reagan became the titular president of the United States.
 Then Congress couldn’t give the farm away fast enough.
-They tripped over themselves de-regulating every industry and began their union-busting campaign.
+They tripped over themselves de-regulating every industry and began their union-busting campaign because Alan Greenspan told them to do it.
+And it continues to this day.

 Fifty-three American workers died in only four incidents in four states during a five-month period in 2010.
 4,287 others died in individual incidents throughout the country during the rest of the year.
 Nearly all of them were preventable.
 Most of the companies were at fault, yet the median OSHA penalty was a mere $3,675 in 2007.